Top Places To Visit In Canada

 Canada is a country that has you hooked once you’ve been there.
 Many people say that – and I can only confirm this from my own travel experiences.
 The friendliness of its people, the non-artificial lifestyle of most Canadians and above all its wonderful nature cast a spell on you.
-On many trips I got to know different regions of this country – its highlights as well as areas not so well known.
-My personal highlights are:
+There are so many different regions of this country to get to know – its highlights as well as areas not so well known.
+Here are the top picks:

 1. Canada’s Far North

-My absolute favorite places to visit in Canada is Canada’s North, and it is difficult to pin it down to a specific place.
+One of the most unforgettable places to visit in Canada is the North, and it’s difficult to pin it down to a specific place.
 The Alaska Highway is as beautiful as the Dempster Highway or the Cassiar Highway in British Columbia.
 The tundra of the Yukon is as fascinating as the one in the Northwest Territories or in the north of Quebec.
-What fascinates me most is the endless reaches, where almost no human life can be found and where herds of caribou still roam freely and musk ox defend themselves impressively against any aggressors.
+What’s most striking is the endless reaches, where almost no human life can be found and where herds of caribou still roam freely and musk ox defend themselves impressively against any aggressors.
 Life is hard in these areas for the people who live there.
 Maybe that’s the reason why they are outspoken, but also extremely helpful, when necessary.

 Lake in Ontario